Ads Pixel

 Our last weather topic to discuss is less about the day-to-day weather we encounter and more about seasonal changes that can impact our roof.
 It’s leaves.

-If leaves sit on your roof for extended periods of time, they can begin to cause serious problems
+If leaves sit on your roof for extended periods, they can begin to cause serious problems.

-One of the biggest problems is excess moisture that forms under the leaves, especially if they are clumped or piled together.
+One of the most significant problems is excess moisture under the leaves, especially if clumped or piled together.
 Even though fall is less hot and humid than summer, moisture will still accumulate on your roof.
-Add any rainfall to the mix, and you could start to see rotting near the leaves and under the shingles much more quickly.
+Add any rainfall to the mix; you could see rotting near the leaves and under the shingles much more quickly.

-Here are a couple remedies for keeping leaves off your roof:
+Here are a couple of remedies for keeping leaves off your roof:

-• Trim nearby tree branches regularly – this will help to both keep more leaves off your roof as well as allow more sunlight to help dry up any roof moisture.
+• Trim nearby tree branches regularly – This will help keep more leaves off your roof and allow more sunlight to dry up any roof moisture.

 Leaves seem so light and free.
-It’s hard to imagine them damaging your roof, but they can if they’re left unattended.
-Stay on top of your fall yard and roof maintenance to keep your roof in tip-top shape, especially as you head into the winter months.
+It’s hard to imagine them damaging your roof, but they can if left unattended.
+Stay on top of your fall yard and maintain your roof to keep it tip-top shape, especially as you head into winter.

-If you’re concerned about your roof holding up in Austin’s weather, please get in touch with us right away at Storm Guard.
-A quick roof repair might be all it takes to keep your roof doing what it does best – keeping you safe and dry – and most definitely without a middle-of-the-night water emergency.
+If you’re concerned about your roof’s performance in Austin’s weather, please contact us right away at Storm Guard.
+A quick roof repair might be all it takes to keep your roof doing what it does best—keeping you safe and dry—and most definitely without a middle-of-the-night water emergency.

 find a location near you